dheeraj7596/academic-homepage/content/authors/admin/_index.md

 - **Empowering Language Assistants** One fundamental feature I envision for language assistants is their capacity to seamlessly integrate with a diverse range of tools.
 How can we train these assistants to adapt and effectively utilize tools that are new or previously unseen?

-- **Enhancing Collaboration** Building an assistant that can collaborate harmoniously with humans to simplify their tasks is a pivotal challenge.
+- **Enhancing Collaboration** Building an assistant that can collaborate with humans to simplify their tasks is a pivotal challenge.
 This entails improving the assistant's ability to ask clarifying questions, thereby fostering a productive partnership.

 - **Proactivity in Assistants** Are existing language assistants proactive, and how do we define and quantify their proactiveness?
 Exploring ways to train an assistant to be proactive is another intriguing aspect of this research.

-For summer 2023, I am interning at FAIR London, Meta AI  with [Dr. Jane Yu](https://janedwivedi.github.io/) and [Dr. Jason Weston](http://www.thespermwhale.com/jaseweston/), working on improving the tool use capability of large language models.
-Previously, I interned at Microsoft Semantic Machines in 2022, and Amazon Science in 2021.

 Apart from Academics, I enjoy spending time playing Ukulele, playing Football(soccer) and I rarely write too.
 Checkout my [blog](https://articulationofmyheart.wordpress.com/)!